drtoast/toastunes/README.md

 ## edit config files

-edit config/toastunes.yml.sample, rename to toastunes.yml

-edit config/mongoid.yml.sample, rename to toastunes.yml
+Rename config/mongoid.yml.sample to toastunes.yml, and add your Mongo configuration.

-To download album art via Amazon AWS, add your developer key id and secret key to config/toastunes.yml.
+Rename config/toastunes.yml.sample to toastunes.yml.
+To download album art via Amazon AWS, add your developer key id and secret key.

 ## add users

-ToasTunes is meant for private use, so public user registration is disabled.
-An admin can add a new user in the rails console:

-    rails c
-    User.create :email => 'you@something.com', :password => '123456'
+Add an initial admin user:

+    rake toastunes:create:admin[you@example.com,somepassword]

+To add users, send them to /users/sign_up, then log in as an admin to approve their account at /users.

 ## load an iTunes library